-While it’s not exactly what a lot of Nintendo fans were hoping for, the Switch OLED is a new console, which sometimes is exciting enough.
+The Nintendo Switch OLED is on the way.
+While it’s not exactly what a lot of Nintendo fans were hoping for, it is a new console, which sometimes is exciting enough.

 The Nintendo Switch OLED features a brand new 7-inch OLED screen that outputs 720p or 1080p when docked.
 It also has double the internal storage at 64GB, a wider and sturdier kickstand and enhanced audio via the internal speakers.